Denver City Council approves ending pit bull ban, starting new licensing system

 The proposal now heads to Mayor Michael Hancock’s desk.

-Other metro-area cities with pit bull bans include Aurora, Commerce City and Lone Tree.AlertMe
+Other metro-area municipalities with pit bull bans include Aurora, Commerce City and Lone Tree.AlertMe